 In fact, the amount of candy eaten on Halloween has long surpassed the amount eaten at Christmas and Valentine’s Day.
 In 2011, $2.3 billion was spent on Halloween candy – that is a lot of sugar!

 Today Halloween has gone from an informal affair to a holiday celebrated by millions of people.
 In the US, as much as $6 billion is spent annually on Halloween merchandise, and Halloween commercials fill the airwaves as early as September.

-Our new book – In the Heart of Halloween — covers all these topics and more.
+Experience all of this in our new book – Into the Heart of Halloween.
+All of these topics and more.
 Chapters include:

 In the Heart of Halloween – The Origins, Foods, and Customs